f1337/f1337.github.io/scratchpad/turn-up-the-good.md

-Turn up the good
+# Turn Up the Good

-Woody Zuill
+*by Woody Zuill*

 promote what's good, and the bad stuff melts-away

 what if we only focused on the good?

 what if we skipped the bad/needs-improvement stuff during retros?
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQzNjA5MDg5NV19
+eyJoaXN0b3J5IjpbMTI0NDU5MDUyN119
 -->